 At MentorCruise, we are all about making the most out of the experience of others.
-As part of that, we've connected and asked dozens of experts and professionals about their favourite Productivity books – and here are the answers.
+As part of that, we have connected and asked dozens of experts and professionals about their favourite Productivity books – and here are the answers.

 Understanding the concepts of Productivity starts with understanding the fundamentals.
 On your way to mastery, it's crucial for you to understand how certain concepts were derived, and why things work like they do.
 Starting with these resources is the best way to do so.